Radio BIP: Pirate and free radio

 Radio BIP was created in 1977 under the name of Radio 25, by the alter-globalization activist Jean-Jacques Boy.
-It emitted as a pirate radio from the apartment of Henri Lombardi, another founder who lives in a tower of the 408.
+It broadcast as a pirate radio from the apartment of Henri Lombardi, another founder who lives in a tower of the 408.
 Reaching a dozen of listeners at its beginnings, radio 25 was then part of the national and international context of the 1970s claiming greater freedom of expression and the end of the state monopoly in the field of radio and television.

-It became one of the clandestine radio stations most watched by the DGSI in Franche-Comté, as revealed by informations notes stored in the departmental archives of Doubs.
-After only a few months of existence, volunteers were arrested, equipment is seized, and those responsible are sent to court.
+It became one of the clandestine radio stations most watched by the DGSI in Franche-Comté, as revealed by information notes kept in the departmental archives of Doubs.
+After only a few months of existence, volunteers were arrested, equipment was seized, and those responsible put on trial.
 In 1980, four hosts were sentenced by the Besançon court for "clandestine broadcasting", receiving a suspended fine of 5,000 francs.